lavelle/blockr/README.md

 I built this as a replacement for [SelfControl](https://github.com/SelfControlApp/).
 It has the following features:

--   Cross platform (MacOS and Linux)
+-   Cross platform (MacOS and Linux).
--   Configurable with a human-readable and editable JSON file instead of plists
+-   Configurable with a human-readable and editable JSON file instead of plists.
--   Easily unblock a single site (sometimes a site like Reddit, Twitter or Medium **does** have a useful article you want to read at work, but you don't want to unblock everything)
+-   Easily unblock a single site (sometimes a site like Reddit, Twitter or Medium **does** have a useful article you want to read at work, but you don't want to unblock everything).
--   Command line interface instead of GUI
+-   Command line interface instead of GUI.
--   Runs indefinitely until you turn it off, rather than having to re-run it every 24 hours
+-   Runs indefinitely until you turn it off, rather than having to re-run it every 24 hours.
 -   Offers an easier way to authenticate as root, which is needed for editing the hosts file.

 ## Install